 But there’s one thing about it that does bother me, and that’s the discard.
 You know when you feed it and you have to throw away some of the old, spent starter to make room for it to grow again after the new feeding?
 That bit always makes me cringe a little, because it always feels so wasteful and extravagant.
 Like, I fed it only throw it away the next day.
 How ridiculous!

 Because of that, I’m always looking for ways to use up that bit of spare starter and make it useful.
 These pancakes are one answer to that dilemma, and a delicious one at that.
 You’ll end up with incredibly light, fluffy pancakes, because not only are you using a rising agent (baking soda), the sourdough starter activated by the overnight rest in the fridge.
 That also gives your pancakes more lift and a lighter texture, along with the classic sourdough tang that is just so good with the sweetness of fruit or syrup.

 This recipe also makes for a quick breakfast that’s on the table in a few minutes because I can mix up most of the batter the day before I make the pancakes.
 And that’s always a win, especially when there’s a hangry toddler in the picture like there almost always is at my house.
-And if the toddler isn’t hangry, well, I probably am if I’m being honest.
+And if the toddler isn’t hangry, well, I probably am.
 Thank goodness for pancakes.